 Time-area approaches can be seen as an extension of the travel time concept used in the Rational Method.
 However, instead of using a single travel time or time of concentration for flow from the most remote point on the catchment to its outlet to calculate a peak discharge, time-area approaches use travel times from all parts of the catchment and calculate a complete flood hydrograph.
-Early development of the approaches are given in Bedient et al. (2008).
+Early development of the approach was carried out by Hawken (1921) and Ross (1921), while examples of time-area approaches are given in Bedient et al. (2008).